About

 Use means agreement.

-By using AngryPages, opening an account, reading content, buying tokens, unlocking content, submitting content, publishing content, selling content, using AI tools, advertising, requesting support, or doing business with AngryPages, the user accepts the Terms and incorporated policies.
+By using AngryPages, opening an account, reading content, buying tokens, unlocking content, submitting content, publishing content, selling content, using AI tools, advertising, requesting paid services, approving a recording, or doing business with AngryPages, the user accepts the current All Terms and incorporated policies applicable to that action.

 Summaries do not override terms.